cloudmesh-community/fa18-523-60/paper/paper.md

 `$ cloudmesh = count_documents({'author': 'von Laszewski'})`

 This technology supports some more advanced querying options as well.
-Those advanced queries allow us to add certain contraints and narrow down the results even more.
-For example, to get the courses thought by professor von Laszewski after a certain date, we would use the following command:
+Those advanced queries allow one to add certain contraints and narrow down the results even more.
+For example, to get the courses thought by professor von Laszewski after a certain date, one would use the following command:
 ```
 $ d = datetime.datetime(2017, 11, 12, 12)